Can Another Party Be Held Liable For Compensating You For Injuries?

 For a small number of workers hurt on the job, a third party may have some liability for the injuries they suffered at work.
 How can you determine if you could have a third-party claim after a work injury?

 Many injured workers don’t realize that another “third-party” may be held liable for compensating them for injuries, in addition to workers’ compensation benefits.
-Eric M. Overholt, Esq., Attorney at Law, has been helping injured workers recover full and fair compensation for many years.
+Overholt & Ring, LLP, has been helping injured workers recover full and fair compensation for many years.
 Get the answers you need.
 Get the full compensation you are entitled to.

 Were you hurt because of a defective product or machine?

 Whether you work in an office and suffer an electrical shock caused by a printer or you work in an auto repair shop and get hurt when a jack fails, the equipment and machines that help people do their jobs can also sometimes cause risk on the job.
 The more safety-critical a tool or piece of equipment is, the more concerning its failure becomes.